dcos/lashup/README.md

 ### Powering Novel Load Balancing Algorithms

 Once there is a reliable failure detector, and a mechanism to disseminate data, it can be extended.
-Although we could trivially implement the local least connections, or global random balancing algorithm, such algorithms are quite often not the ideal mechanism for interactive web services.
+Although we could trivially implement the local least connections, or global random balancing algorithms, such algorithms are quite often not the ideal mechanism for interactive web services.
 There is one algorithm that serves the purpose better: Microsoft's [Join-Idle-Queue](http://research.microsoft.com/apps/pubs/default.aspx?id=153348).
 It effectively requires a mechanism to expose queue depth to routers.
 Other algorithms, such as performance-based routing require very small amounts of metadata to be exposed, with very short update periods.

 ### Security